juanramirezcastaneda-zz/NaturaShop/README.md

 NaturaShop solution is the one used to create all the database interactions using entity framework, but the main project to run the solution is the Web Project which is one created using [create-react-app](https://github.com/facebook/create-react-app).

-If one wants to create a new migration to the database named jointable, it should be done like the following:
+If one wants to create a new migration to the database named jointable, it should be done typing the following commande in the command line and located in the Persistence project:

 ```
 dotnet ef --startup-project ../NaturaShop migrations add jointable